nabeelvalley/website/static/content/staging/gatsby-migration-2.md

 # Page Setup

-From the Development 404 Page we can see that Gatsby has piked up our previously created pages - this is because Gatsby looks for pages in the `pages` directory, however when we click on a the links we will notice the following:
+From the Development 404 Page we can see that Gatsby has found our previously created pages - this is because Gatsby looks for pages in the `pages` directory, however when we click on a the links we will notice the following:

 1. `Home` and `404` render correctly
 2. `Blog` results in an error message